-In Section 2 we review the coarse-grained model adopted in this paper.
-In Section 3 the basic operations are described.
-Then, in Section 4, chosen problems in interval family model are presented, and solutions are proposed using the basic operations from Section 3.
-In Section 5, we describe experiments on a Fast Ethernet based PCC.
+In Section 2 the required basic operations are described.
+Then, in Section 3, chosen problems in interval family model are presented, and solutions are proposed using the basic operations from Section 2.
+In Section 4, we describe experiments on a Fast Ethernet based PCC.
 We close the paper with some conclusions and directions for further research.